 The American College of Radiology Appropriateness Criteria indicates that for initial imaging evaluation of suspected osteomyelitis, radiographs are rated as "usually appropriate."
 CT, MRI, and ultrasound are all rated as "usually not appropriate," regardless of whether the studies are to be performed with intravenous contrast.
 For evaluation of suspected osteomyelitis following radiographs, MRI without and with intravenous contrast is preferred, although radiographs and MRI are both indicated and complementary.
-MRI without contrast is generally appropriate if contrast is contraindicated, and CT with intravenous contrast is generally appropriate if MRI is contraindicated.
-87
+MRI without contrast is generally appropriate if contrast is contraindicated, and CT with intravenous contrast is generally appropriate if MRI is contraindicated.87

-Functional imaging with bone scintigraphy has historically been used to evaluate for o steomyelitis when radiographs are nondiagnostic.
-Greater accuracy and the lack of ionizing radiation for MRI have largely made scintigraphy an add-on test when MRI cannot be performed or is nondiagnostic.
-Between the lack of ionizing radiation for MRI have largely made scintigraphy an add-on test when MRI cannot be performed or is nondiagnostic.
-Between the lack of ionizing radiation for MRI have largely made scintigraphy and described of view and hence can localize multifocal disease.
-Similarly, leukocyte scintigraphy is usually not appropriate in the initial evaluation of osteomyelitis, but may play a complementary role to bone scintigraphy in specific scenarios such as multifocal disease.
+Functional imaging with bone scintigraphy has historically been used to evaluate for osteomyelitis when radiographs are nondiagnostic.
+Greater accuracy and the lack of ionizing radiation for MRI have largely made scintigraphy an add-on test when MRI cannot be performed or is nondiagnostic^{75, 86, 88} although bone scintigraphy offers a wider field of view and hence can localize multifocal disease.
+Similarly, leukocyte scintigraphy is usually not appropriate in the initial evaluation of osteomyelitis88, but may play a complementary role to bone scintigraphy in specific scenarios such as multifocal disease.